monte-carlo-data/terraform-aws-otel-collector/examples/athena/README.md

 ### Crawler Not Triggering

-- Verify S3 event notifications are configured correctly
+- If using an existing SNS topic: Verify S3 event notifications are configured correctly to publish to your SNS topic
+- If using module-created SNS topic: Verify the S3 bucket notification resource was created successfully
-- Check that the SNS topic is publishing to the SQS queue
+- Check that the SNS topic is publishing to the SQS queue (verify subscription exists)
 - Verify the SQS queue policy allows SNS to send messages
 - Check CloudWatch Logs for the Glue crawler for errors
+- Verify messages are arriving in the SQS queue

 ### Tables Not Appearing